accordproject/techdocs/docs/model-relationships.md

 This would be a relationship to the `Vehicle` _type_ declared in the `org.example` _namespace_ with the _identifier_ `123456`.

+> A relationship can be defined to any *identifiable* type, that is a type that has been declared with either the `identified by` or `identified` properties.

 Relationships are unidirectional and deletes do not cascade, ie. removing the relationship has no impact on the thing that is being pointed to.
 Removing the thing being pointed to does not invalidate the relationship.

 Relationships must be resolved to retrieve an instance of the object being referenced.
 The act of resolution may result in null, if the object no longer exists or the information in the relationship is invalid.
 Resolution of relationships is outside of the scope of Concerto.